Eridan-Games-Studio/eridan-wiki/docs/worlds/rule-of-rika/factions/xia/xia-distribution.md

 ---

-## Field Record: Kanghui Du
+## Field Record: Kang Hui Du

-Kanghui Du still had work to do.
+Kang Hui Du still had work to do.

 True, this planet was well spread out with **Distribution towers**, but for some unknown reason, the **meta signal** was still fluctuating.